JesperDramsch/phd-thesis/pages/conclusion.rst

-The research in `13 <#sec:transfer>`__ showed that transfer learning could alleviate the necessity for large amounts of labelled data, by re-using a nn trained on natural images.
-This study showed that nns can be transferred to seismic data and outperform smaller networks trained from scratch.
+The research in `13 <#sec:transfer>`__ showed that transfer learning could alleviate the necessity for large amounts of labelled data, by re-using a neural network trained on natural images.
+This study showed that neural networks can be transferred to seismic data and outperform smaller networks trained from scratch.
 The smaller network size was necessary to avoid overfitting.
 The source code for this research was made available and